Wednesday 20 January 2021

 The United Nations Genocide Convention, which was established in 1948, defines genocide as "acts committed with intent to destroy, in whole or in part, a national, ethnic, racial or religious group, as such" including the killing of its members, causing serious bodily or mental harm to members of the group, deliberately imposing living conditions that seek to "bring about its physical destruction in whole or in part", preventing births, or forcibly transferring children out of the group to another group.
 Victims have to be deliberately, not randomly, targeted because of their real or perceived membership of one of the four groups outlined in the above definition.
 [Link]

 One thing to say is this: I don’t know what’s going on in Xinjiang.
-And neither do you, the reader.
-A,d neither does the writer at the Guardian, or the New York Times, or the BBC.
+And neither does the writer at the Guardian, or the New York Times, or the BBC.
 None of us knows what’s going on.
 The boy people who do are those living there, those that have escaped from there and Chinese (ie Han) officials in charge of the province.
 The rest of us are onlookers and have to muster the best we can in limited info.

 On that, on the sat-photos, on the testimony of refugees, it seems pretty certain that there’s severe repression going on in Xinjiang.
 That native Uygurs, especially the majority Muslims, are being targeted for systemic repression.
 A “justification” is because the Han Chinese want to squash terrorism.
 There’s the East Turkmenistan Liberation Front, claiming Xinjiang.
 It’s not a fantasy and it’s genuinely dangerous.
 China is not the only nation to use some pretty severe methods to subdue Islamic terrorism.